doshirush1901/Vectorpenter/README.md

 ```

 **VP** is your **local AI carpenter** who transforms scattered documents into an organized, searchable knowledge base.
 Like a master craftsman, VP knows exactly which tool to use for each task - local processing for privacy and speed, cloud services when they add real value.

 ---

-# ℹ️ About

-Vectorpenter helps you turn your everyday files — PDFs, Excel sheets, reports, contracts — into a **searchable knowledge base** you can ask questions in plain language.

-Instead of opening 50 files and running Ctrl+F, you just ask and get the answer (with source).

----

-## 🏭 Use Cases

-### 👥 Recruitment

-* Store CVs, test reports, and interview notes.
-* Ask: *"Who has experience with SolidWorks and CNC programming?"*
-* Find the right candidate instantly.

-### 💼 Sales

-* Keep all quotes, proposals, and client emails indexed.
-* Ask: *"What price did we quote to Company X last year?"*
-* See past deals in seconds.

-### 📢 Marketing

-* Collect brochures, campaign reports, and presentations.
-* Ask: *"Which campaigns gave us the most leads in 2024?"*
-* Compare results without digging through folders.

-### 🛒 Purchase & Procurement

-* Index supplier contracts, price lists, and order records.
-* Ask: *"Which supplier had the most delivery delays last year?"*
-* Get answers across all supplier files at once.

-### 📦 Inventory & Stores

-* Pull together stock sheets and material logs.
-* Ask: *"Do we have more than 200 units of sheet X left?"*
-* Get quick status updates across multiple records.

-### ⚙️ Operations & Production

-* Store machine manuals, downtime logs, shift reports.
-* Ask: *"Top 3 causes of downtime in 2024?"*
-* Spot patterns that were hidden across files.

-### ✅ Quality Control

-* Index inspection sheets, rejection reports, and audits.
-* Ask: *"Which part had the highest defect rate last quarter?"*
-* Get the data without flipping through pages.

----

-## 🎯 The Point

-Every small business already has tons of data — it's just stuck in files.
-Vectorpenter wakes it up, makes it searchable, and saves you hours of manual digging.

----